jaimetur/PhotoMigrator/help/1-command-line-interface.md

                Specify the input folder that you want to process.
 -o           ; --output-folder <OUTPUT_FOLDER>
                Specify the output folder to save the result of the processing action.
--client      ; --client = ['google-takeout', 'synology', 'immich']
+-client      ; --client = ['google-takeout', 'google-photos', 'synology', 'immich', 'nextcloud']
                Set the client to use for the selected feature.
 -id          ; --account-id = [1-3]
-               Set the account ID for Synology Photos or Immich Photos (default: 1).
-This value must exist in the Config.ini as suffix of USERNAME/PASSWORD or API_KEY_USER.
+               Set the account ID for Synology Photos, Immich Photos, NextCloud Photos or Google Photos (default: 1).
+This value must exist in the
+               Config.ini as suffix of USERNAME/PASSWORD or API_KEY_USER.
                Example for Immich ID=2:
                  IMMICH_USERNAME_2/IMMICH_PASSWORD_2 or IMMICH_API_KEY_USER_2 entries must exist in Config.ini.